 - If you are near a large body of water such as a lake, situate your campsite where you'll catch some breeze.

 - Keep your campsite garbage-free.
 Cook only enough to eat.
 No leftovers.

 - Dispose of garbage every evening after dinner in the manner recommended by area officials.

 Twilight brings out pesky insects.
-Fortunately there are several things you can to to bug-proof your campsite.
+Fortunately, there are several things you can do to bug-proof your campsite.
 Insect repellent comes in many forms including certain types safe for children.
 But there are other ways of deterring insects:

-- Dryer sheets tucked in pockets and shoes is a good insect repellent.
+- Dryer sheets tucked in pockets and shoes are a good insect repellent.
 Tuck a few dryer sheets around the edges of your tent too.